AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Abstract

 \section{Abstract}

-Task-based models of AI and labor hold organizational structure fixed, analyzing how technology shifts task assignments within a given firm architecture.
-Yet emerging evidence shows firms flattening hierarchies in response to AI adoption---a phenomenon these models cannot generate.
-We extend the task-based framework by introducing \emph{agent capital} ($K_A$): AI systems that reduce coordination costs within organizations, expanding managerial spans of control and enabling endogenous task creation.
-We derive five propositions characterizing how coordination compression affects output, hierarchy, manager demand, wage dispersion, and the task frontier.
-The model generates a \emph{regime fork}: depending on whether agent capital complements all workers broadly (general infrastructure) or high-skill managers disproportionately (elite complementarity), the same technology produces either broad-based productivity gains or superstar concentration, with sharply divergent distributional consequences.
-Numerical simulations with heterogeneous managers and workers across a $2\times2$ parameter space (elite complementarity $\times$ endogenous task creation) confirm sharp regime divergence: in settings where coordination compression substantially expands employment, economy-wide inequality falls in all regimes, but the rate of reduction is regime-dependent and the manager--worker wage gap widens universally.
-The distributional impact of AI hinges not on the technology itself but on the elasticity of organizational structure---and on who controls that elasticity.
+Task-based models of AI and labor hold organizational structure fixed.
+We introduce \emph{agent capital}: AI that reduces coordination costs, expanding spans of control and enabling endogenous task creation.
+Five propositions characterize how coordination compression affects output, hierarchy, manager demand, wage dispersion, and the task frontier.
+The model generates a regime fork: the same technology produces broad-based gains or superstar concentration depending on who benefits from coordination compression.
+Simulations with heterogeneous workers confirm sharp regime divergence.
+Within the simulated firm, inequality falls in all regimes as coordination compression expands employment, but the manager--worker wage gap widens universally.
+The distributional impact hinges on who controls organizational elasticity.

 \textbf{JEL Codes:} D23, J24, L23, O33

 \textbf{Keywords:} Artificial intelligence, coordination costs, organizational design, span of control, task-based models, inequality